opalj/opal/src/site/Hermes.md

 In some cases it might be interesting to also derive general project-wide statistic on the fly.
 In this case, the results should be stored in the project configuration's `statistics` object.
 E.g., if you would have computed the average size of the inheritance tree on the fly, you would then store the value in the project's statistics as shown below.

     projectConfiguration.addStatistic("⟨SizeOfInheritanceTree⟩",averageSizeOfInheritanceTree)

 Here, the string `"⟨SizeOfInheritanceTree⟩"` uses the mathematical notation "⟨⟩" to denote the average.

-After implementing the query, it is highly recommended to document the query.
+After implementing the query, it is highly recommended to document the query using Markdown.
 The documentation should describe the derived feature and should also give at least one example in which context the query is useful.
 E.g., the above query would help to select trivial programs for which a pure Java based analysis would be sufficient.
+Hermes will use the simple name of the class which implements the query, here *NativeMethods*, to determine the name of the markdown file: *Simple_Name_Of_Class.markdown*.
+The file will be loaded using the class' `getResource` method.
+Hence, the markdown file has to be stored along with the class.
+If you want to document your code in a different way; e.g., using HTML, go to the documentation of [org.opalj.hermes.FeatureQuery](http://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.hermes.FeatureQuery)

 ## Executing Queries

-After the development of the query it is necessary to register it to make it possible for Hermes to execute it.
+After the development of the query, it is necessary to register it, to make it possible for Hermes to execute it.
 For that, it is either necessary to add the query to the `application.conf` file, which is part of Hermes, or to create your own config file and add it over there.
-In both cases the key has to be:
+In both cases the config key has to be:

     org.opalj.hermes.queries.registered = [
         {query = org.opalj.hermes.queries.NativeMethods, activate = true }
     ]

 The big advantage of registering all queries in the same place is that it is easily possible to order the queries.
 The recommended ordering is: **descending execution time**.
 This will reduce the overall runtime.
+To get an idea of the execution time, just run Hermes and open the window *Feature Execution Times*.

+## Contributing to Hermes

+### New Queries

+If you want to contribute a new query to Hermes, create a pull request that consists of (1) the query - which has to have the package name `org.opalj.hermes.queries` - (2) the user-level documentation, and (3) the updated `application.conf`.
+The files should be stored in/are found in:

+ - The documentation (Markdown file):  **Developing_OPAL/tools/src/main/resources/org/opalj/hermes/queries/&lt;QueryName&gt;.markdown**
+ - The query (Scala file): **Developing_OPAL/tools/src/main/scala/org/opalj/hermes/queries/&lt;QueryName&gt;.scala**
+ - Application.conf: **DEVELOPING_OPAL/tools/src/main/resources/application.conf**